ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 # Chapter 5: Equipment

+<a id="startingequipment"></a>

 ## Starting Equipment
 As described in the Player’s Handbook, you can start with a number of gold pieces based on your class and spend them on items from the lists in the equipment chapter.
 See the Starting Wealth by Class table to determine how much gold you have to spend.

 You decide how your character came by this starting equipment.
 It might have been an inheritance, or goods that the character purchased during his or her upbringing.

+<a id="wealth"></a>

+## Wealth
+Material wealth in Azeroth was based on gold, silver, and copper coins.
+In many cases, however, barter takes place (such as in Booty Bay or other goblin strongholds), or is measured in other means (land, ownership of mines and other resource nodes, etc.)

+Stormwind's coinage has traditionally been the copper penny, the silver groat, and the gold sovereign.
+For all purposes, however, coinage is nearly universal, with Stormwind-minted coin in equal circulation with coins minted in Ironforge, Orgrimmar, or Booty Bay.
+The Defias Brotherhood enjoys marring Stormwind minted coins creating "cross-eyed coins” which is a sign of treason to the throne.

+Mined from the rich earth of Azeroth and Lordaeron, gold is commonly used as coins in exchange for goods and services.
+As a rare substance that is always in short supply, gold must be dug out from the rock and soil within established gold mines.
+Many of these mines were abandoned when the orc raids began (followed by the First and Second wars) and the workers fled for their very lives.

+Since the beginning of the Second War, many gold-mining sites are frequently operated while under the protection of military forces.

+Goblins call their currency macaroons, and they refer to money as moolah.

+Some other coins that are not minted any longer are worth more to some people.
+Gold coins from the fall of the Night Elf empire (Azshara-mint) often worth at least ten times the actual value of the same coin at the time of the empire’s fall and drowning beneath the sea.

 ### Starting Wealth by Class